Welcome | Resources for liturgy | Liturgical ministries

 Music and Projection List to be used by parish Music Ministers to help fulfil copyright requirements.

 A complete listing of all liturgical music in the parish collection, the composers, books and page/number references.
-The listing with cross-referenced with copyright permissions and the list of approved hymns for use in Australia.
+The listing is cross-referenced with copyright permissions and the list of approved hymns for use in Australia.
 Please note: this catalogue is password restricted to music ministers and parish staff only.
 Contact us to gain access.

 Documents of the Church